trek-view/basecamp/_posts/2021-04-02-measuring-air-quality-portable-part-1.md

 [We stumped up the £150 and purchased one](https://atmotube.com/products/atmotube-pro?view=en).

-We're not expecting the results to be perfect, but hope they can provide some general understanding of the environment around our trekkers.
+We're not expecting the results to be perfect, but hope they can provide a general understanding of the environment around our trekkers.

 I'll report back on our experiences as we start using it with the [Trek Packs](/trek-pack).
 Check back soon!